Virginia Dojo Lineage

 - Sensei Iha's first karate instructor

-A school teacher and acupuncturist.
+A senior student of Anko Itosu was a schoolteacher and an acupuncturist.
 He was well known for his sturdy, powerful karate even though he was small in stature.
-Shinpan Gusukuma developed Okinawan Shuri-te.
+It is said he taught the "old way" of karate.

 His techniques can still be found in both Shorin-Ryu and Shito-Ryu styles.
 He developed Kihon Katas 4 & 5.
+His most famous students included: Hiroshi Kinjo, one of Patrick McCarthy's Okinawan instructors, and Seikichi Iha (see below).

 Choshin Chibana (1886-1969)

 Known as the ultimate karate expert on Okinawa.
 He taught a wide range of students.
 Many refer to him as the Karate Samurai.
 Chosin Chibana called his karate: "Kobayashi", yet the Kanji can also be read as "Shorin ryu" 小林流.
-This is the onset of Okinawan Shorin Ryu Karate
+This is the onset of Okinawan Shorin Ryu Karate.

 Chibana promoted five of his students to 9th Degree and they developed their own karate schools.
 Katsuya Miyahira's Shidokan is the most prominent in Okinawa, Canada, Argentina and Brazil, followed by Nakazato's Shorinkan (the most widely practiced in the United States), and Higa's Kyodokan focused mostly in Okinawa, Argentina, Uruguay and Italy.